Small Fiber Neuropathy Symptoms in Lyme Disease

 Many patients with Lyme neuropathy symptoms have normal EMG or nerve conduction studies.

-• Standard tests evaluate large nerve fibers
+• Standard tests mainly evaluate large nerve fibers

-• Small fiber involvement is not detected
+• Small fiber involvement may not be detected

 • Symptoms may fluctuate and not appear during testing

-Yes—Lyme neuropathy symptoms often fluctuate.
+Yes.
+Lyme neuropathy symptoms often fluctuate.

 • Periods of improvement followed by worsening